mbentley124/cse280/progress_report_10.md

 Estimated time allocated this week: .

 ### Cody Benkoski
+- Did research on best way to render all points on the map.
+- Modified Varnish to almost indefinitely cache a tile layer.
+  - Planning on using CSS to stile the dark mode tiles instead of relying on a seperate raster.
+  - Around a 30% decrease in time-to-first-byte.

-Estimated time allocated this week: .
+Estimated time allocated this week: 4.

 ### Hansen Lukman